hunteryun/nuxt3-api-demo/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 API Demo

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+This is a demo of Nuxt 3 server capabilities.
+This repo is only used to quickly demonstrate features and prepare examples.

 ## Setup